Zelenskyy to meet Biden, address Congress as war rages on

 That irked Biden, who underscored to Zelenskyy the American people’s generosity.
 But the brief moment of tension hasn’t caused any lasting difficulty, according to officials familiar with the episode.

-Pelosi, who visited Zelenskyy earlier this year in Kyiv, encouraged lawmakers to be on hand for Wednesday evening’s session.
+Pelosi, who visited Zelenskyy earlier this year in Kyiv, encouraged lawmakers to be on hand for Wednesday evening’s address by the Ukrainian leader.

 “We are ending a very special session of the 117th Congress with legislation that makes progress for the American people as well as support for our Democracy,” Pelosi wrote Tuesday in a letter to colleagues.
 “Please be present for a very special focus on Democracy Wednesday night.”